Information for current registered students

 In most cases notes are loaded onto the University of Canterbury's Learn site for you to access, view and download independently.

 Downloadable: Notetaking_End_User_Agreement (108Kb)

-Downloadable: Guide to accessing your notes on Learn (190Kb)
+Downloadable: Guide to Accessing Notes on Learn (376Kb)

 Re-registering with Equity & Disability Service

 Each year you need to register with EDS to confirm and update the learning supports required to help facilitate your studies here at the University of Canterbury.
 You can re-register anytime from October in one year for the following year to avoid any delay in the implementation of supports.